 The detailed educational objectives of this course are that the Master’s students in FSE:

-• have knowledge on national and international (especially European) regulation
+- have knowledge of national and international (especially European) regulation

 Semester 1 (mobility track 1), Ghent University (G): Fire Dynamics, Basics of Structural Engineering, Thermodynamics, Heat and Mass Transfer and one of the following electives: FSE Based Firefighting, Modelling of Turbulence and Combustion, Turbomachines, Introduction to Entrepreneurship.